About Richard Harding

 It took 8 months to diagnose what the problem was.
 I have myeloma which is a cancer of the bone marrow that can no longer properly produce red and white blood cells.
 As a result, the immune system is compromised.

 Even after I was diagnosed the doctor said, “If you are going to get cancer, myeloma is one of the best to get.”
 I was booked into the regional myeloma clinic for treatment.
 I had pneumonia at the time he made that comment which is what nearly killed me.
 If he told me the truth, that is, “You are really sick.
 Go home and pack your bags and go to hospital this evening”, the outcome would be different.

 In September 2014, I ended up in hospital for 9 weeks.
 I was 68 kg (150 pounds) before admission – the same weight when I was at high school.
 I lost 21 kg (46 pound) in 4 weeks and lost 20 cm (8 in) in height.
 Myeloma also damages bones resulting in abnormal growths, crushed vertebrae and many broken ribs.
-Four years later, I am still 12 kg lighter than my pre-sickness weight.
+Four years later, I am still 12 kg lighter and 20 cm shorter than my pre-sickness days.

 I live with my wife Ruth in the Hunter Valley of NSW.
 We have a big vegetable garden, keep geese and chickens and have planted hundreds of trees in what was an empty paddock.
 Other interests include Rural Fire Service, music (play piano), photography.